CosmosDB/labs/technical_deep_dive/05-authoring_stored_procedures.md

 1. In the **Result** pane at the bottom of the tab, observe that the stored procedure execution has failed.

     > Stored procedures are bound to a specific partition key.
+In this example, tried to execute the stored procedure within the context of the **adventureworks** partition key.
+Within the stored procedure, we tried to create a new document using the **contosoairlines** partition key.
+The stored procedure was unable to create a new document (or access existing documents) in a partition key other than the one specified when the stored procedure is executed.
+This caused the stored procedure to fail.
 You are not able to create or manipulate documents across partition keys within a stored procedure.

 1. Click the **Execute** button at the top of the tab.